-The process of ratification of marital bonds in the Shari'a court, therefore, essentially is a retroactive official confirmation based solely upon the request of the parties and on their testimonies.
+The process of ratification of marital bonds in the Shari'a court, therefore, is essentially a retroactive official confirmation based solely upon the request of the parties and on their testimonies.
 Since little to no effective state oversight is exercised over the cases brought before the Shari'a court in Beersheba, the Qadi often resorts to amending and changing marriage and divorce registries at his own discretion, in order to allow polygamous men to circumvent the criminal ban on polygamy as the specific examples in the following pages will demonstrated.

 Application of Ottoman laws in polygamy cases in the Beersheba Shari'a Court